jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/API-Reference-S3-Compatible/Compatibility-API/Operations-On-Bucket/Put-Bukcet-acl-2.md

 ## Description
 The action can specify the IAM list (acl) of Bucket.
 Currently Bucket has three access permissions: private, public-read, and public-read-write.
-Put Bucket ACL action is set through “x-amz-acl” header in Put request.
+Put Bucket ACL action is set through "x-amz-acl" header in Put request.
 Only the creator of the Bucket has the permission to execute the action.
 If the action succeeds, 200 will be returned; otherwise, the corresponding error code and notification information will be returned.

 ## Request